paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![activities for babies - happy baby playing basketball](/img/activities-for-babies-basketball-3.jpeg)

-He loved dropping the ball, or a block or any other toy, through the small box as you can tell in the above picture.
-This was also a fun activity to do while sitting up.
+**He loved dropping the ball**, or a block or any other toy, through the small box as you can tell in the above picture.
+This was also **a fun activity to do while sitting up**.
 He’d pick up toy after toy and drop it through the box.

 #### Suggested Items: